 Mike is no stranger to Minnesota sports.
-He hosts WCCO Sports Tonight With Mike Max on WCCO Radio.
+He hosts “Sports To The Max” every weeknight fro 7-9 p.m. on WCCO Radio.
 Prior to hosting the radio show, Mike hosted Sports Connection on the Midwest Sports Channel.

 Mike started his career as an intern at WCCO-TV.
 He was hired as a sports producer and soon began reporting for WCCO-TV.

 A true Minnesotan, Mike grew up in Gaylord, Minn. and played football, basketball and baseball.